RRRichard-yjh/UVM_Machine/README.md

 # UVM_Machine

 This repository provides a framework for generating UVM testbenches using Large Language Models (LLM).
-It streamlines the process of creating testbenches and enhancing test stimuli through modular scripts and configuration - driven workflows.
+It streamlines the process of creating testbenches and enhancing test stimuli through templates and configuration - driven workflows.

 ## Key Components
 1. **API for LLM Interaction**